thewca/wca-regulations/wca-regulations_2012.md

 - H1) Standard speed solving procedures shall be followed, as described in Article B (Blindfolded Solving).
 Additional regulations that supersede the corresponding procedures in Article B are described below.
   - H1a) Before an attempt, the competitor must notify the judge of the number of puzzles he wishes to attempt blindfolded.
 The number of puzzles must be at least 2.
-    - H1a1) A competitor must not change the number of puzzles after the beginning of the attempt.
+    - H1a1) A competitor is not premitted to change the number of puzzles after the beginning of the attempt.
     - H1a2) A competitor's requested number of puzzles must not be disclosed until the beginning of the attempt.
   - H1b) A competitor is allotted 10 minutes times the number of puzzles in the attempt, up to a maximum of 60 minutes.
     - H1b1) The competitor may signal the end of the attempt at any time.
 If and when the time limit is reached, the judge shall stop the attempt, and the attempt shall then be judged; the time limit for the attempt shall count as the original recorded time.